ostracize/psadmin-wiki/peopletools/search-callback-user.md

----
-title: Search Framework Call Back User
+# Search Framework Call Back User
-layout: en
-permalink: /posts/peopletools/search_callback_user/
----

 In Oracle Support and in PeopleBooks, the Search Framework call back user is said to require the `PeopleSoft Administrator` role.
 Given the power that role gives to a user, this breaks many security policies.
 Thankfull, this role isn't required for the call back user.
 Instead follow these guidelines for security with the call back user: